 How to Complete the Metal Surface Finishing of Parts

-The metal surface finishing is a very common process to our metal machined industry, it will take us more aesthetic appearance and protection.
+Metal surface finishing is a very common process in our metal machined industry, it will take us a more aesthetic appearance and protection.
 When doing any kind of metalwork, usually, scratches may result from cutting and machining.
-The type of the metal determines the nature of scratches that will come out.
+The type of metal determines the nature of scratches that will come out.
 These scratches can make your artwork ugly apart from causing physical injury to the skin, so usually, we have to make one or more secondary processes need be to apply.
 This is how you can remove the scratches to make the surface fine.
 Below are 7 main finishing processes to brief descriptions to remove these scratches to make your products look great.

 7 Metal Surface Finishing For Metal Machined Parts